zompi2/UE4EnhancedCodeFlow/README.md

 2. Add "EnhancedCodeFlow" entry to the `PublicDependencyModuleNames` list in your project's `.Build.cs` file.
 3. Enable the plugin in the Editor's Plugins manager (or by changing manually your project's `.uproject` file).
 4. If you want to use this plugin in your code add `#include "EnhancedCodeFlow.h` to the file in which you want to use the plugin.

-Check out the **[Example Project](https://github.com/zompi2/UE4EnhancedCodeFlowExample)** to see how the plugin is integrated into it.

 [Back to top](#table-of-content)